-If you compiled a list of the habits most likely to lead to success in high school and college, reading would top that list: reading for pleasure, reading to expand one’s vocabulary and worldview, reading every day.
+If you compiled a list of the habits most likely to lead to success in high school and college, reading would top that list: reading for pleasure, to expand one’s vocabulary, to broaden our worldview, reading every day.

 In a world full of compelling distractions, parents play an important role in guiding their adolescents toward habitual reading.
 You can hone your kids’ reading habit without nagging or arguments, and you don’t need to be a Teen Librarian.
-In fact, you come into contact every day with reading material that is potentially relevant and interesting to your teens, and nourishing their reading can be as simple as regularly putting these materials in their path.
+In fact, you come into contact every day with reading material that is potentially relevant and interesting to your teens.
+Nourishing their reading can be as simple as regularly putting these materials in their path.

 4 Ways to Improve Reading Skills

 Each of us has a deep need for information and knowledge.
-Reading is one way to ?ll that need and because reading well is so crucial to academic success, it’s a habit worth working hard to cultivate in our kids.
+Reading is one way to fill that need.
+Reading proficiency is crucial to academic success; it’s a habit worth working hard to cultivate in our kids.